funvill/funvill.github.io/_posts/2010-12-21-playing-with-app-inventor-for-android.md

 ---
-title: Playing with app inventor for android
+title: "Playing with app inventor for android"
 date: 2010-12-21 00:01:00
+categories:
+- Development
-categories: Development Tips
+- Tips
+slug: playing-with-app-inventor-for-android

 ---

 <a href="/public/uploads/2010/12/app_view.png"><img class="alignright size-full wp-image-1171" title="app_view" src="/public/uploads/2010/12/app_view.png" alt="" width="279" height="563" /></a><a href="http://appinventor.googlelabs.com/">App inventor for android</a> was just recently released for everyone to play with.
 I looked in to it hoping I could create a simple <a href="http://www.everydayfiction.com/">EveryDayFiction</a> feed reader app but it doesn't seem to support <em>Get RSS feed</em> just yet.

 So I created a simple sensor reading app that reads all the sensors on the phone and displays them raw to the users.
 (Note the sensors are all zero because its running in emulation)